 Let’s be realistic for a minute.
 To be perfect all the time is not natural and will be a bad thing in the long term.
 It’s basically as bad as smoking or being obese because you’re being proactive about it.

 Moreover, research has found that lifespan, irritable bowel syndrome, fibromyalgia, eating disorders, depression, and suicidal tendencies are all some of the most serious disorders linked to perfectionism.

 The only way you’re going to find sustained happiness is through your mistakes and embracing imperfection.

 You deserve better than beatings of criticism.
 Happiness is something we as humans are entitled to, otherwise what’s the point of living?

 Also, you need to resist the temptation to beat yourself up.
 It’s like you’re bullying yourself – this must stop because it’s a nasty and mean reflex that only drags you down.
-Whether or not your mistake was big or small from spilling your tea, or missing a deadline or messing up a routine.
+Whether your mistake was big or small from spilling your tea, or missing a deadline, or messing up a routine.

 Self-Compassion To Make Happiness